diegomenjoulou/credit-card-approval-with-classifiers/README.md

 ### Conclusion

 Althouh the dataset is very small and the data is anonymized the implementations worked out very accurately how to determine whether a credit card should be approved or not.
+Between the three implementations, the one which worked best was the Random Forest Classificator, although probably with a bigger sample an XGBoost may be better.
+Both of these outpreformed the Logistic Regression which was the original solution proposed for the problem.

 ---